Outstanding TA/TF Awards

 For the purpose of this award, a "Teaching Assistant" is defined as any graduate student who assists professors/instructors with their teaching responsibilities of large lecture sections, particularly when the course requires essay tests, homework assignments, and term papers as well as normal administrative classroom assignments including test administration and grading.

-- To be eligible for an award, the nominee must have completed one full semester as a teaching fellow or teaching assistant at UNT.
+- To be eligible for an award, the nominee must have completed one full semester as a teaching fellow or teaching assistant at UNT during the calendar year 2015.

 - The nominee must be a current student during the semester in which the award is given, however, the candidate need not be employed as a teaching fellow or teaching assistant during that semester.